 Anybody can create their own browser scripts and they'll be applied only to that operator.
 You can also deactivate your own script so that you don't have to delete it, but it will no longer be applied to your output.
-This deactivates it globally and takes affect when the page is refreshed.
-For individual tasking you can use the tasking dropdown menu to toggle the affect on a single command.
+This deactivates it globally and takes affect when the task is toggled open/close.
+For individual tasking you can use the speed dial at the bottom of the task and select to "Toggle Browserscript".

 If you are an overall admin or the lead of this operation, then you can optionally

 Applythe script to the operation.
 This forces your script to apply to the output of everybody's command in the operation and will override anybody else's script that would otherwise be applied.
 If you are curious as to whether your script will be in effect or not, the

 In Effectcolumn indicates this.

 The bottom table shows all of the scripts that are in effect for the current operation and will allow you to view the contents of the scripts even if you don't have permission to modify them.

 taskis a JSON representation of the current task you're processing and

 JSON.parseon this to convert it back to a JSON dictionary.
 So, to access the first response value, you'd say

 Even if a browser script is pushed out for a command, its output can be toggled on and off individually.